Completely Representable Lattices

 \end{Ex}

-We end this section with a note about canonical extensions. \begin{Lem} A complete lattice $L$ is completely representable if and only if it is doubly algebraic (a complete lattice is algebraic if every element can be written as a join of compact elements, a complete lattice is doubly algebraic if both it and it's order dual are algebraic). \end{Lem}
+We end this section with a note about canonical extensions. \begin{Lem} A complete lattice $L$ is completely representable if and only if it is doubly algebraic (a complete lattice is algebraic if every element can be written as a join of compact elements, a complete lattice is doubly algebraic if both it and its order dual are algebraic). \end{Lem}

-\begin{proof} It is known, see e.g. \cite{CrawDil73}, that a lattice $L$ is doubly algebraic if and only if it is complete, completely distributive, and $J^\infty(L)$ and $M^\infty(L)$ are join/meet-dense.
+\begin{proof} It is known, see e.g. \cite{CrawDil73}, that a lattice $L$ is doubly algebraic if and only if it is complete, completely distributive, and the completely join/meet-irreducibles $J^\infty(L)$ and $M^\infty(L)$ are join/meet-dense respectively.
 When $L$ is completely representable it inherits complete distributivity from its representation and, by proposition \ref{irred}, has the required density properties.
 Conversely, by the same proposition, the density properties of algebraicity and dual algebraicity are both sufficient conditions for complete representability. \end{proof}

 \begin{Cor} The canonical extension of any bounded distributive lattice is completely representable. \end{Cor}

 \begin{proof} The canonical extension $L^\sigma$ of a bounded distributive lattice $L$ can be defined as a doubly algebraic lattice into which $L$ embeds in a certain way (see e.g. \cite[theorem~2.5]{GehJon04} for details). \end{proof}